 MOTORBIKE MECHANIC BASICS FOR YOUR VIETNAM MOTORBIKE TOURS

-First and important thing, you need to make sure that you know what you are getting into.
-You need to know how to identify the problem(s), repair, maintain, adjust, and test all the components of a motorcycle.
+First and most importantly, you need to be clear about what you are getting into.
+It is essential to understand how to identify problems, as well as how to repair, maintain, adjust, and test the key components of a motorcycle.

 General Problems